-FAR 61.31(i) requires instruction in normal and crosswind takeoffs and landings, wheel landings (except tailwheel seaplanes), and go-around procedures.
+FAR 61.31(i) requires instruction in normal and crosswind takeoffs and landings, wheel landings, and go-around procedures.
 No minimum hours are specified, but most pilots need 7-15 hours depending on experience and natural aptitude.
 The instructor signs your logbook when proficient.

 Training typically starts with straight-line taxiing to develop rudder awareness.
 You’ll practice high-speed taxis before attempting takeoffs.
-Landings begin with three-point touchdowns on calm days, progressing to wheel landings and crosswinds.
-Ground loops are discussed extensively—prevention is the primary focus throughout training.
+Probably should have led with this, honestly: ground loops are discussed extensively from day one – prevention is the primary focus throughout training.

 Cost Breakdown

 Some schools offer accelerated programs with lodging packages.
 A typical 5-day intensive course costs $2,500-$3,500 all-inclusive.
-This format works well for focused learning without gaps between lessons.
 The concentrated training helps muscle memory develop faster than once-weekly lessons.

 The Piper J-3 Cub is the classic trainer with 65 hp and gentle handling.
 The Cessna 120/140 offers side-by-side seating with slightly higher performance.
 Citabrias provide aerobatic capability and 150 hp for more challenging training.
 Decathlons give excellent visibility and responsive controls.